dylan-motu/snd-usb-motu/readme.md

 - **Audio streaming only**
 - Control/configuration must be done via the device’s web UI over Ethernet
-- Works only at **48 kHz** sample rate
+- Works only at **SAMPLE_RATE** sample rate (default: 48 kHz)
-- **High latency** at present
-- Does not handle clock lock loss — you must ensure the device is locked at 48 kHz **before** connecting to the computer
+- Does not handle clock lock loss — you must ensure the device is locked at SAMPLE_RATE **before** connecting to the computer
-- Some debug logging (`sudo dmesg -w` to view)
+- Debug logging (`sudo dmesg -w` to view)

-The primary purpose is to prove a streaming / URB submission scheme that avoids the channel-hopping and distortion issues seen with the generic USB Audio Class driver.

 ## Planned Improvements

-- Lower latency
-- Support for multiple sample rates
+- Changing clock rate
-- Handle clock lock / unlock
+- Handling clock loss
+- 64 channels

 ## Building and Running